Skip to main content

 Restore Using dd

-To restore data from a disk or partition backup created with dd, use the following command:
+To restore data from a disk or partition backup created with dd, use the following command for restoring.
+This restoration process will replace all data on the target disk with the backup image.

 Restore Steps: